Where to get a medical clearance

 Return to Work

 After an extended period of illness or for a serious injury it is beneficial if you get the clearance to come back to work or have a program that gradually re-starts your work.
-Either you or your health practitioner can initate this by simply approaching the Medical Services Division and asking to speak to one of our staff.
+Either you or your health practitioner can initate this by simply approaching the Division of Health-Care Management and Occupational Safety and Health and asking to speak to one of our staff.